fluxera/Fluxera.Entity/README.md

 up their domain signature by adding the ```[DomainSignature]``` attribute to the corresponding properties.
 The attributes are then picked up by the default implementation using reflection.
-If you do not want to use the default implementation you can override the ```GetEqualityComponents()``` method an return the values to use manually.
+If you do not want to use the default implementation you can override the ```GetEqualityComponents()``` method a return the values to use manually.

 ## Domain Events